jarednielsen/speech2phone/README.md

 ## Directory Structure

+- *embedding/*: Learned embeddings, applied after preprocessing.
+For example, PCA.
 - *experiments/*: Put the results of *mag* experiments as subfolders in here.
-- *visualizations/*: Examples of how to plot a Mel spectrogram, etc.
+- *models/*: custom model classes we've built.
 - *preprocessing/*: Loads data from files, caches it, and returns NumPy arrays.
-- *embedding/*: Learned embeddings, applied after preprocessing.
-For example, PCA.
 - *results/*: Assorted images/ plots that are interesting and could be useful in the final report.
 For example, a PCA .png
-- *temp_jaredkyleseong/*: The equivalent of branches.
+- *temp_{jared, kyle, seong}/*: The equivalent of branches.
 Put work-in-progress here, and bring it out into the main system when it's done.
+- *visualizations/*: Examples of how to plot a Mel spectrogram, etc.

 ## Testing